google/distributed-git-forks/README.md

 To install these tools, simply copy the two provided scripts (`git-fork` and `git-remote-forks`) into some directory in your path.

+The `git-remote-forks` tool requires Bash version 4.
+OSX comes with version 3 of Bash, so you will have to install the newer version in order to use the tool on a Mac.

 ## Example usage

 ### Adding a repository with all of its forks as a remote